xxxmtixxx/Onboarding-Offboarding-Intune-Assets-Reporting/docs/4 Intune App Packaging.md

 **Description**: The `applications.csv` file is a comprehensive list that aids in the management, deployment, and uninstallation of software applications within the environment.
 Below is a detailed description of each column in the file:

-- **DisplayName**: The name of the application as it should appear in lists or any user-facing interface.
+    - DisplayName: The name of the application as it should appear in lists or any user-facing interface.
-- **Description**: A brief overview of the application, providing users or administrators with insights into its purpose or functionality.
+    - Description: A brief overview of the application, providing users or administrators with insights into its purpose or functionality.
 Typically set to DisplayName.
-- **Publisher**: The name of the company or individual that published or developed the application.
+    - Publisher: The name of the company or individual that published or developed the application.
-- **InstallExperience**: Specifies the context in which the application should be installed (e.g., system or user rights).
+    - InstallExperience: Specifies the context in which the application should be installed (e.g., system or user rights).
-- **SetupFile**: The name of the PowerShell script used to install the application.
+    - SetupFile: The name of the PowerShell script used to install the application.
-- **UninstallCommandLine**: The command line instruction to uninstall the application.
+    - UninstallCommandLine: The command line instruction to uninstall the application.
 It may include specific uninstaller executables or use package managers like Chocolatey (choco) for certain applications.
 For some applications where uninstall commands are not applicable, this is marked as "N/A" (not applicable).
-- **SecurityGroupName**: Identifies the security group in Active Directory or another directory service that is granted access to the application.
+    - SecurityGroupName: Identifies the security group in Active Directory or another directory service that is granted access to the application.
 This is critical for managing application deployments based on security groups.

 ---